EMDR Therapy | Trauma Therapy |Connecticut

 You know this goes deeper than surface symptoms.

-But now, those same protective strategies are keeping you from the connection, peace, and ease you’re craving.
+But now, those same protective strategies are getting in the way of the life you're actually trying to live.

 What once kept you safe is now keeping you stuck.